puyanwei/CV/README.md

 The fast pace world of online poker demanded a lot of quick efficient decision making skills whilst under constant pressure.
 This is ramped up by playing multiple tables at the same time simultaneously, usually up to 18 in order to increase my hourly.

-Offline study helped me with improving on-the-fly equity analysis and mathematical calculations as well as adjusting to opponent tendencies according to the data collected, allowing myself to implement the most efficient strategy.
+Offline study helped me with improving on the fly equity analysis and mathematical calculations as well as adjusting to opponent tendencies according to the data collected, allowing myself to implement the most efficient strategy.

 ### Commitment and Initiative